Hunter-Open-Source-Club/Constitution/constitution.md

 ### Popular Referendum

 Unlike *SLP*, *Popular Referendum* is final.
-First, any more than a Strict-Minority may call for a vote.
-A Super-Majority is then needed to approve the vote. .
+First, any more than a Strict-Minority petition may call for for a vote or propose an amendment.
+A Super-Majority is then needed to approve the vote.

 ## Article VIII Amendment

-Ammendments to the con
+This section only is not amendable. *Amendments to the constitution proceed by *Popular Referendum* only.
+The executive board is responsible for putting any proposed amendments (from the first step of Popular Referendum) on the election ballot.

-*This article should describe the procedure for proposing and voting upon amendments to the constitution.*
+Amendments are appended to the end of the constitution and supersede previous Articles.

 ## Article IX Ideology